thegamecat/gekko-trading-stuff/README.md

 # gekko-trading-stuff
 A dumping ground for my files I use with this awesome crypto currency trading platform https://github.com/askmike/gekko

+For the latest GekkoGA files you can find the repository here: https://github.com/gekkowarez/gekkoga/

 ******************************************************************************************************************************
 Indicators:
 Place the indicators into the Strategies / Indicators folder then reference them inside your strategy.